Is it normal for my gums to bleed when I brush my teeth?

 Long-term, periodontal disease will impact the patients overall well being and health.
 Patients with advanced gum disease are more susceptible to systemic disease.
 Gum disease leads to an increased risk of developing cardiovascular disease, heart attacks, or strokes.

 Owings Mills Dental Care helps patients avoid developing gum disease through preventive dentistry and encouraging good oral hygiene habits.
 For patients with advanced gum disease, Dr. Chibb offers periodontal therapy treatment options.
-Our dental care team recommends patients to visit the dentist at least once every six months, but patients with gum disease may consider visiting more frequently.
+Our dental care team recommends that everyone should visit the dentist at least once every six months.
+Although, patients with gum disease may consider visiting more frequently.

 Dr. Chibb will visually evaluate the gums for signs of developing gum disease.
 Early intervention is critical to prevent the advancement of periodontal disease.